How do I know that I am doing the right thing for my child?

-One of the most common questions I am asked as a Family Law Attorney is, “I allowed the other parent to take our child when I should not have, now what do I do?”
-This kind of question usually comes up because a parent may think that he or she is doing the right thing in allowing the other parent to have contact with the child and is being a ‘good parent’ by doing so.
-The problem arises when the other parent is not a ‘safe’ parent.
-This mistake in judgment in letting the other parent have the child is usually compounded when the other parent refuses to return the child or takes the child out of the state and now the intention of a ‘good deed’ becomes quite a mess!
+Over many years as a Family Law Attorney, I have heard questions like, “I allowed the other parent to take our child when I should not have, now what do I do?”
+This kind of situation arises when a parent may think that he or she is doing the right thing in allowing the other parent to have contact with the child and is being a ‘good parent' by doing so.
+How should a parent react to this if the other parent is not a ‘safe' parent.
+This mistake in judgment in letting the other parent have the child is usually compounded when the other parent refuses to return the child or takes the child out of the state and now the intention of a ‘good deed' becomes quite a mess!
+Most judges recognize the urgency in protecting children in these kinds of situations.

 It is assumed that any person would act as a ‘good parent' because our basic human nature dictates this to be so.
 BUT just because someone is a ‘parent' does not mean that they are inherently a safe, level-headed person.
 Good/Safe/Balanced parenting begins when decisions are made that are consistent with protecting children from known harm or danger.
 These types of judgements require more than simply common sense.
 For example, we expect that a parent will know it is necessary to put child safety locks on kitchen doors, use child safety seats in vehicles and place poisons and other household chemicals out of the reach of young children.
 However, not all parents ‘know' these types of situations could present potential harm.
 There are thousands of examples of the ways that parents must always safeguard their children from harmful or dangerous situations, including who they expose their children to.

-The #1 rule is to obtain a Court Order that describes all parenting time!
+The #1 rule is to obtain a Court Order which describes all parenting time

-It is always best to obtain a Court Order which will specifically define each Parties’ parenting time when the Parties are co-parenting and working well together.
-It becomes far more difficult, and time intensive, when parents have parenting disputes.
+It is always best to obtain a Court Order which will specifically define each Parties' parenting time when the Parties are co-parenting and working well together.
+It becomes far more difficult, and time intensive, when parents have parenting disputes, or a parent can not demonstrate that parenting can be conducted in a safe or healthy manner.

 Parents who have not obtained Court Orders to define parenting time and the responsibilities that each parent must assume will often inadvertently put their children at risk of harm, especially if the other parent is known to be unsafe has shown a lack of properly supervising the child(ren).

-Under the law, when a parent exposes a child to an environment that endangers a child’s physical health or significantly impairs the child’s emotional development, and these facts are proven to a judge, it is for the purpose of having the court consider whether such parenting contacts need to be, “supervised.”
-If there are no court orders in existence, it will be necessary to immediately file an action with the court so that the unsafe parent is made to follow the orders of the court.
+Under the law, when a parent exposes a child to an environment that endangers a child's physical health or significantly impairs the child's emotional development, and these facts are proven to a judge, it is for the purpose of having the court consider whether such parenting contacts need to be, “supervised.”
+So situations require that a parent or party immediately file an action with the court so that the unsafe parent is made to follow the orders of the court.
 Here is a basic list of the kinds of threats to the safety of children that the law seeks to address when considering parenting:

 - Untreated/Un-Medicated Mental Illness or Emotional Health problems.